#38 Difference Between Envy and Jealousy: Transforming Bitterness into Faith

 – Have I done something that makes me unworthy of His blessings?

-This is the ultimate concern that leaves so many of us questioning ourselves at a point of time in our lives.
+This is the ultimate concern that leaves so many of us questioning ourselves at a point in time in our lives.
 We stop trusting God’s plan, and we compare ourselves with other people.
 Instead of accepting the reality, we believe that He is unfair.
-But we need to bear in mind that there is no end for God’s blessings, as the Bible mentions many times.
+But we need to bear in mind that there is no end to God’s blessings, as the Bible on jealousy mentions many times.
 When God blesses someone else, it doesn’t mean He is working anywhere else; rather, He has placed you in a part of His plan as well.

 Combating Jealousy and Envy